Don't fear the unlabelled: safe semi-supervised learning via simple debiasing: DeSSL: Unbiased semi-supervised learning

 \subsection{Rademacher complexity and generalisation bounds}

 In this section, we prove an upper bound for the generalisation error of DeSSL.
+To simplify, we use the same modification as for the asymptotic variance.
 The unbiasedness of $\hat{\mathcal{R}}_{DeSSL}$ can directly be used to derive generalisation bounds based on the Rademacher complexity \citep{bartlett2002rademacher}, defined in our case as

 where $\varepsilon_i$ are i.i.d.
 Rademacher variables independent of the data.
-In the particular case of $\lambda = 0$, we recover the standard Rademacher complexity of the complete case.
+In the particular case of $\lambda = 0$, we recover the standard Rademacher complexity of the complete case. \looseness=-1 \begin{theorem} We assume that labels are MCAR and that both $L$ and $H$ are bounded.

-We can then now bound the generalisation error of a model trained using our new loss function.

-\begin{theorem} We assume that labels are MCAR and that both $L$ and $H$ are bounded.
 Then, there exists a constant $\kappa >0$, that depends on $\lambda$, $L$, $H$, and the ratio of observed labels, such that, with probability at least $1- \delta$, for all $\theta \in \Theta$,

 \end{theorem} The proof follows \citet[Chapter 26]{shalev2014understanding}, and is available in Appendix \ref{section:rademacher}.